|AT A GLANCE||PRICING||HEADLINE|

 Okay, let’s talk about couples.
 This bed checks both the boxes, which are edge support and motion isolation.
 The edge support is fairly good for an all-foam, affordable bed, so if your partner likes to starfish in the middle of the mattress, you won’t feel like you’re falling off the edge of the bed.
 The motion isolation is also pretty good, so your partner hopefully won’t feel it when you get up to watch Rick and Morty reruns because you can’t sleep.

-Nectar is the more affordable mattress between the two, with a queen costing about $825 before discounts.
+Nectar is the more affordable mattress between the two, with a queen costing about $700.
 It’s not cheaper by much, but if you’re a college student or anyone with a budget, you know every dollar counts.
-We typically have a discount code, and that sometimes includes a gift of two free pillows.
-Gifts are always fun, aren’t they?
+Plus, Nectar often includes two free pillows with each mattress purchase as well.

 Layla isn’t a budget priced mattress, but it’s definitely on the cheaper end of the spectrum.
 A queen typically costs about $1,000, but that’s before any discounts, which we usually have.
-Usually, you can find a coupon that takes off something like $100.
+Normally, you can find a coupon that takes off something like $100-$125.
 Considering you kind of get two beds here (because, ya know, it’s flippable), we think it’s a fair price.

 On the surface, the Layla mattress and the Nectar mattress might seem like similar beds.
 But if you’re a super professional mattress inspector, like us, you might notice some differences.